jamunachundali-hub/Teachable_Machine/README.md

 ---
 # Tools Used
-## Machine Learning: To gather data and train the AI.
+**Machine Learning**: To gather data and train the AI.
-## GitHub: To host the machine learning document, and share this project in the Word file.
+**GitHub:** To host the machine learning document and share this project in the Word file.

 # Reflection:
 This repository contains a machine learning model trained using [Google's Teachable Machine](https://teachablemachine.withgoogle.com/).
 This specific model is an **Image Project** that classifies images in real time via a webcam or file uploads.